Overview

 - graphical interface (GUI)

-- automatic threshold detection for the current scene detection methods (or just ouptut message indicating "Predicted Threshold: X")
+- automatic threshold detection for the current scene detection methods (or just output message indicating "Predicted Threshold: X")

 - suppression of short-length flashes/bursts of light #35